hams000/git_noob/readme.md

- another change added to another branch
+I'm learning to use git.